 Welcome to "On Belay With..."!
-A series of short interviews with folks involved in mountain medicine.
-Joining us at the belay for this posting in Dr Marika Blackman.
+This is a series of short interviews with all sorts of folks involved in mountain medicine.
+Joining us at the belay for this posting is Dr Marika Blackham.
 Marika will soon be joining us at Chesterfield Royal Hospital as a Clinical Fellow in Anaesthetics, Critical Care and Mountain Medicine.
 As part of the post, she will start the Diploma in Mountain Medicine (DiMM) in December.

 What was the last mountain you climbed?

 The Carneddau Circuit, Snowdonia, back in the Summer, starting in Bethesda following up Mynydd Ddu, along to Carnedd Dafydd, Carnedd Llewellyn, Foel Grych, Carnedd Uchaf and back down to Bethesda via Drosgyl and Galle Y Mynn.
 We saw wild ponies and took a dip in the stream at the bottom of Gyrn Wigau!

 What does the perfect mountain day consist of?

 An interesting ridge with some fun scrambling/climbing and with good friends, preferably finished off in a pub!

 What's been your worst mountain mishap?